FlorianTrigodet/16s_pipeline/README.md

 6. [Complete table with OTUs and tax](#otu_table)

 ## Data description <a name="data"></a>
-We are interested in the bacterial communbity associated with the ennoblement of stainless steel (an spontaneous increase of the electrochemical potential).
-We previously observed a critical temperature set between 30°C and 40°C for the seawater in Brest (France) above which the ennoblement is no longer observed.
-Therfore we set up an experiment in which we exposed stainless steel to a range of temperature and collect the bacteria that have settled on the surface of the metal.

-The temperature tested were 30, 33, 36, 38 and 40°C, with five replicates per conditions.
-Only three seawater tanks were available at the time of the expirement, so only three temperature tested simultanously, but each time with the 30°C conditions to ensure reproducibility

 **About raw data**
 Raw data are in the `preprocess` directory.
 They are already demultiplexed